-While prior work [30, 31, 37, 47] has provided a starting point for describing the types of dark patterns, there is no large-scale evidence documenting the prevalence of dark patterns, or a systematic and descriptive investigation of how the various different types of dark patterns harm users.
-If we are to develop countermeasures against dark patterns, we first need to examine where, how often, and the technical means by which dark patterns appear, and second, we need to be able to compare and contrast how various dark patterns influence user decision-making.
-By doing so, we can both inform users about and protect them from such patterns, and given that many of these patterns are unlawful, aid regulatory agencies in addressing and mitigating their use.
+While prior work [30, 31, 37, 47] has provided taxonomies to describe the existing types of dark patterns, there is no large-scale evidence documenting their prevalence, or a systematic and descriptive investigation of how the different types of dark patterns harm users.
+Collecting this information would allow us to first examine where, how often, and the technical means by which dark patterns appear; second, it would allow us to compare and contrast how various dark patterns influence users.
+In doing so, we can develop countermeasures against dark patterns to both inform users and protect them from such patterns.
+Further, given that many of these patterns are potentially unlawful, we can also aid regulatory agencies in addressing and mitigating their use.

 In this paper, we present an automated approach that enables experts to identify dark patterns at scale on the web.
-Our approach relies on (1) a web crawler, built on top of OpenWPM [24, 39]-a web privacy measurement platform-to simulate a user browsing experience and identify user interface elements; (2) text clustering to extract recurring user interface designs from the resulting data; and (3) inspecting the resulting clusters for instances of dark patterns.
-We also develop a novel taxonomy of dark pattern characteristics so that researchers and regulators can use descriptive and comparative terminology to understand how dark patterns influence user decision-making.
+Our approach relies on (1) a web crawler, built on top of OpenWPM [24, 39]-a web privacy measurement platform-to simulate a user browsing experience and identify user interface elements; (2) text clustering to extract all user interface designs from the resulting data; and (3) inspecting the resulting clusters for instances of dark patterns.
+We also develop a taxonomy so that researchers can share descriptive and comparative terminology to explain how dark patterns subvert user decision-making and lead to harm.
+We base this taxonomy on the characteristics of dark patterns as well as the cognitive biases they exploit in users.

-While our automated approach generalizes, we focus this study on shopping websites.
-Dark patterns are especially common on shopping websites, used by an overwhelming majority of the American public [75], where they trick users into signing up for recurring subscriptions and making unwanted purchases, resulting in concrete financial loss.
-We use our web crawler to visit the \sim 11K most popular shopping websites worldwide, and from the resulting analysis create a large data set of dark patterns and document their prevalence.
+While our automated approach generalizes, we focus this study on shopping websites, which are used by an overwhelming majority of people worldwide [40].
+Dark patterns found on these websites trick users into signing up for recurring subscriptions and making unwanted purchases, resulting in concrete financial loss.
+We use our web crawler to visit the ~11K most popular shopping websites worldwide, create a large data set of dark patterns, and document their prevalence.
 In doing so, we discover several new instances and variations of previously documented dark patterns [31, 47].
-We also classify the dark patterns we encounter using our taxonomy of dark pattern characteristics.
+Finally, we use our taxonomy of dark pattern characteristics to classify and describe the patterns we encounter.
 We have five main findings:

-- We discovered 1,841 instances of dark patterns on shopping websites, which together represent 15 types of dark patterns and 7 broad categories. - These 1,841 dark patterns were present on 1,267 of the ~11K shopping websites (~11.2%) in our data set.
+- We discovered 1,818 instances of dark patterns on shopping websites, which together represent 15 types of dark patterns and 7 broad categories. - These 1,818 dark patterns were present on 1,254 of the ~11K shopping websites (~11.1%) in our data set.
 Shopping websites that were more popular, according to Alexa rankings [9], were more likely to feature dark patterns.
-This represents a lower bound on the number of dark patterns on these websites, since our automated approach only examined text-based user interfaces on a sample of products pages per website. - Using our taxonomy of dark pattern characteristics, we classified the dark patterns we discover on the basis whether they lead to an asymmetry of choice, are covert in their effect, are deceptive in nature, hide information from users, and restrict choice.
-We also map the dark patterns in our data set to the cognitive biases they exploit.
-These biases collectively describe the consumer psychology underpinnings of the dark patterns we identified. - In total, we uncovered 234 instances of deceptive dark patterns across 183 websites.
-We highlight the types of dark patterns we discovered that rely on consumer deception. - We identified 22 third-party entities that provide shopping websites with the ability to create dark patterns on their sites.
+1,818 represents a lower bound on the number of dark patterns on these websites, since our automated approach only examined text-based user interfaces on a sample of products pages per website. - In using our taxonomy to classify the dark patterns in our data set, we discovered that the majority are covert, deceptive, and information hiding in nature.
+Further, many patterns exploit cognitive biases like the default and framing effect.
+These characteristics and biases collectively describe the consumer psychology underpinnings of the dark patterns we identified. - We uncovered 234 instances of dark patterns-across 183 websites-that exhibit deceptive behavior.
+We highlight the types dark patterns we encountered that rely on deception.

+• We identified 22 third-party entities that provide shopping websites with the ability to create and implement dark patterns on their sites.
 Two of these entities openly advertised practices that enable deceptive messages.